Kowloon Hong Kong Travel Guide

 Light rain showers are common during this time.

-High Season (October-December): Comfortable weather with mild temperatures, low humidity, and sunny skies.
+High Season (October-December): Comfortable weather with mild temperatures, not much moisture in the air, and sunny skies.
 This period suits outdoor activities and seeing the sights.
 Many festivals and events take place.
 Higher accommodation and flight prices.
 Popular attractions draw larger groups, asking more patience or earlier arrival times.

 Typhoon season runs from May to November, with the most popular activity typically between July and September.